technolaji/github4s/docs/src/main/tut/contributing.md

 for full reference.
 ```

-Once the documentation is written we can build it locally with:
+Once the documentation is written, we can build it locally with:

 ```bash
 sbt makeMicrosite